Raven (British band): Commercial success (1984–1987)

 The manager and founder of Megaforce Jon Zazula believed that Raven was major-label material, and kept them touring constantly until the big labels noticed.
 The Live at the Inferno recording, released in 1984, was a product of one of those tours.
+Raven contributed songs Hot Moves and Ladykiller to the soundtrack for the 1984 movie Hot Moves.
 Atlantic Records signed Raven to a worldwide contract after a minor bidding war (major label contracts would follow for Metallica and Anthrax in the following year).
 The band moved its permanent base from Newcastle to New York City.

 Stay Hard was released in 1985, and proved a minor hit on the strength of single and video "On and On".
 The Atlantic years proved to be less than stellar for the band.
 A drastic shift in a more commercial direction came at the label's behest, with many die-hard fans being alienated by the slick, lightweight production of The Pack Is Back.
 However, the band redeemed themselves with a return to form on the Mad EP in 1986 and the Life's a Bitch album in 1987, before arranging their departure from Atlantic.

 After the tour for Life's a Bitch, drummer Rob "Wacko" Hunter left the band in late 1987, to spend more time with his new wife and family.
 He later pursued a career in audio production and engineering, eventually working with jazz musicians Branford Marsalis and Harry Connick Jr.